olneykimberly/LBD_CWOW_QTL/README.md

       --out reference/HapMapIII_CGRCh38.updateChr
 ```

-Position mismatch - Similar to the chromosome matching, we use an awk-script to find variants with mis-matching chromosomal positions
+Position mismatch - Similar to the chromosome matching, we use awk to find variants with mis-matching chromosomal positions
 ```
 awk 'BEGIN {OFS="\t"} FNR==NR {a[$2]=$4; next} \
     ($2 in a && a[$2] != $4)  {print a[$2],$2}' \